Erin is a writer and content creator from Georgia, United States. She loves coffee, books, and puppies.

 1. Jesus' Actual Date of Birth

-Just because we celebrate Christmas on December 25th, doesn't mean that is when Jesus was actually born.
-According to Bible historians, it is likely that His birth took place in the spring or fall; mainly because the shepherds were watching their sheep out in the fields at nighttime (Luke 2:8).
+Just because we celebrate Christmas on December 25th doesn't mean that is when Jesus was actually born.
+According to Bible historians, it is likely that His birth took place in the spring or fall—mainly because the shepherds were watching their sheep out in the fields at nighttime (Luke 2:8).
 They probably would not have been doing this in the winter months.

 This particular detail is not mentioned in the Bible anywhere.
-It seems unlikely that a woman with child would ride a donkey to travel many miles as it would probably be quite a bumpy ride.
-She could have rode on some sort of wagon, but her form of transportation is unknown.
-Apparently, this is not an important detail as it merely mentions that she traveled with Joseph from Nazareth to Bethlehem (Luke 2:4, 5).
+It seems unlikely that a woman with a child would ride a donkey to travel many miles as it would probably be quite a bumpy ride.
+She could have ridden on some sort of wagon, but her form of transportation is unknown.
+Apparently, this is not an important detail, as the Bible merely mentions that she traveled with Joseph from Nazareth to Bethlehem (Luke 2:4, 5).

 Also, scripture did not explicitly state that Joseph and Mary spent the night in a stable.
 Although, this also makes sense considering the use of the manger.
 Some have speculated that they might have stayed in a cave and not the traditional wooden stable.
 We don't know exactly where they ended up that night, but Jesus was definitely not born under normal, comfortable circumstances.

 Many Christmas carols and oral stories of the Nativity mention that a host of angels sang to the shepherds after they told them about Jesus' birth.
 Although, surprisingly, this detail is left out of the scriptures (Luke 2:8–15).
 It only describes them telling the shepherds the good news that God's Son would be born.
 It does mention that the angels praised God, but this does not mean they glorified Him through music.
 They could have simply revered Him with their words as they proclaimed, "Glory to God in the highest heaven, and on earth peace to those on whom his favor rests."
 (Luke 2:14).